johnmoores2116/techtest_deprecated/README.md

 DESCRIPTION

 The techtest application is a Java console application (Java 1.8).
-It consumes a webpage, processes data from the webpage, which includes Product Titles, Product Descriptions and Product Unit Prices.
+It consumes a webpage and processes data from the webpage, which includes Product Titles, Product Descriptions and Product Unit Prices.
 The application then presents the data, with some running totals, in a JSON array format.
 The webpage is a Sainsbury's grocery site.
 The URL to the webpage is given here:
     (http://hiring-tests.s3-website-eu-west-1.amazonaws.com/2015_Developer_Scrape/5_products.html).

 RUNNING THE APPLICATION

 The instructions that follow describe cloning the git@github.com:johnmoores2116/techtest.git github repository and then using Maven to compile and run the application.
     NOTE: The given instructions assume the following: